oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/simple_structured/decoy_digests.md}}

-The following is how a presentation of the SD-JWT that discloses only `region` and `country` of the `address` property could look like:
+The following is a presentation of the SD-JWT that discloses only `region` and `country` of the `address` property:

 <{{examples/simple_structured/sd_jwt_presentation.txt}}

 ## Complex Structured SD-JWT {#example-complex-structured-sd-jwt}

 In this example, an SD-JWT with a complex object is represented.
-The data structures defined in OIDC4IDA [@OIDC.IDA] are used.
+The data structures defined in OpenID Connect for Identity Assurance [@OIDC.IDA] are used.

-The Issuer is using the following input claim set:
+The Issuer is using the following input JWT Claims Set:

 <{{examples/complex_ekyc/user_claims.json}}